hep-gc/cloudscheduler/docs/source/_architecture/_data_services/_database/_views/view_ec2_instance_types.rst

 * **region** (String(32)):

+      Is the Amazon EC2 region offering the instance type.

 * **instance_type** (String(32)):

+      Is the instance type name.

 * **operating_system** (String(32)):

+      Is the operating system supported by this instance type.

 * **instance_family** (String(32)):

+      Is the Amazon EC2 classification of this instance type indicating the type of usage.
+Examples of familieas are 'Compute Optimized', 'Memory Optimized', etc.

 * **processor** (String(64)):

+      Is the processor model name offered by this instance type.

 * **storage** (String(32)):

+      Is the type of storage that is supported by this instance type.
+      Some storage types do not limit the size of the storage ('ebs', for example).
+Other types of storage are fixed and this field will also indicate the size.

 * **cores** (Integer):

+      Is the number of cores that are offered by this instance type.

 * **memory** (Float):

+      Is the total amount of RAM in gigabytes offered by this instance type.

 * **cost_per_hour** (Float):

+      The decimal number given is the cost per hour for a running instance of this instance type stated in American dollars and cents.

 * **memory_per_core** (Float):

+      This field is calculated as **memory** divided by **cores** and is provided as a feature of the instance type filtering process (see ec2_instance_type_filters_ for more information).

+      .. _ec2_instance_type_filters: https://cloudscheduler.readthedocs.io/en/latest/_architecture/_data_services/_database/_tables/ec2_instance_type_filters.html

 * **processor_manufacturer** (String(64)):

+      This field is an interpretation of the **processor** field and is provided as a feature of the instance type filtering process (see ec2_instance_type_filters_ for more information).

+      .. _ec2_instance_type_filters: https://cloudscheduler.readthedocs.io/en/latest/_architecture/_data_services/_database/_tables/ec2_instance_type_filters.html